Growing a Foreign Brand in China

 Build China-specific brand identities

-Insight: If your brand feels foreign, it must still feel relevant.
+Insight: Even if your brand feels foreign, it must still feel relevant.

 6. Social Commerce is Driving Sales